 “And calling to him a child, he put him in the midst of them and said, “Truly, I say to you, unless you turn and become like children, you will never enter the kingdom of heaven.
 Whoever humbles himself like this child is the greatest in the kingdom of heaven.”
 Matthew 18:2-4

 #4 It’s fun!

 On Thanksgiving Day, the call goes out to write Santa a letter.
 In the past, we usually wrote the letter by hand.
-And then I or my daughter would type all the letters and send it to everyone in our family.
+Then I would type all the letters and send it to everyone in our family.
 This year, we established a private family Facebook page where we all posted a selfie and our letters.
 Writing creativity always racks up extra points with Santa.
 Our children know this and deliver hilarious and often heartfelt letters.
-This year, our college boy, who is studying computer programming put his color preferences in code.
+This year, our college boy, who is studying computer programming, put his color preferences in code.
 We had to look up each code!
-Our son who lives in Colorado posted his selfie with the saddest face and holding up his broken ski bindings.
+Our son, who lives in Colorado, posted his selfie with the saddest face and holding up his broken ski bindings.
 He pleaded for new bindings.
 I posted a question, “Which ones?”
 He replied, “Mom… Santa knows everything.
 He watches me when I’m sleeping.
 He will figure it out.”

 #5 We learn about each other and ourselves.